Article updated 8 July 2021.

 Dr. Doug Campbell – YouTube channel

-Dr. Doug Campbell, Professor of History at Northern Virginia Community College, breaks down this subject into easy to understand segments.
+Dr. Doug Campbell, Professor of History at Northern Virginia Community College, breaks down this complex subject into easy to understand segments.

 1. Elena I. Fedosova at Moscow State University.
 Polish Projects of Napoleon Bonaparte.
 Accessed 04 June 2021.